e-mail: bok@dhit.pl

 • They possess very high magnetic induction on the surface of the magnet,

-• Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and other highly developed apparatuses.
+• Wide application in the industry of new technologies – are used in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these products are able to hinder the diagnostic process when they are in the body.
+• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, tiny parts of these devices can complicate diagnosis when they are in the body.

 Keep neodymium magnets away from the wallet, computer, and TV.